mcrts/ansible-sftp/README.md

 # ansible-sftp

-SFTP server configuation with Ansible (using Vagrant).\
+SFTP server configuration with Ansible (using Vagrant).\
 With a sftp jail at /jail.\
 Disable ssh connection for users under the sftpg group.